itswoop/ui-assessment/README.md

 ### Decisions

-**Changes are Transient**
+`Changes are Transient`

 Since this is just a simple react-based app, I decided to not worry about writing back to a file backup.
 So, upon refreshing the page, all deleted albums are restored.

-**Why React?**
+`Why React?`

-I've never built an app in react before, so I thought this would be a good chance to learn the basics of the framework.
+I've never built an app in react before, so I thought this would be a good chance to learn the basics of the framework :)

 ### Bootstrap